-The traditional court based model is likely best suited for high-conflict divorces, where there is very little trust between the parties, or where there has been significant physical abuse, or there is a power imbalance that cannot be otherwise adequately addressed.
-Court is also a better forum if one or both of the parties is focused on revenge, or if one or both of the parties is acting in bad faith, or where there is other counterproductive behaviour.
-Court can also be necessary where there are substance abuse or mental health issues that will significantly impede a party’s ability to reach an agreement.
+The traditional court-based model is likely best suited for high-conflict divorces, where there is very little trust between the parties, or where there has been significant physical abuse, or there is a power imbalance that cannot be otherwise adequately addressed.
+Court is also a better forum if one or both of the parties is focused on revenge, or if one or both of the parties is acting in bad faith, or where there are other counterproductive behaviours.
+The court can also be necessary where there are substance abuse or mental health issues that will significantly impede a party’s ability to reach an agreement.

 The primary advantage of court is that a decision will be made if a settlement cannot be reached.
 There are cases where that is a very significant benefit.

-The primary disadvantages of the traditional court process is that the outcome often comes with additional stress, acrimony, financial expense, and damaged relationships.
-The additional stress is, in part, created by the client’s loss of self determination over the outcome.
+The primary disadvantages of the traditional court process are that the outcome often comes with additional stress, acrimony, financial expense, and damaged relationships.
+The additional stress is, in part, created by the client’s loss of self-determination over the outcome.

 Mediation is a conflict resolution process where a neutral mediator assists the parties to reach agreements.
 The mediator acts as an “honest broker” to help guide and facilitate the negotiation between the parties.
 The role of the mediator is not to tell the parties what to do (like a judge would), but instead to provide a structure for the discussion between the parties that can help them to reach a mutually acceptable agreement.
 In other words, a mediator does not impose a decision — instead, the settlement is created by the parties.

 Mediation can be about nearly any family law subject.
 Mediation can also be very helpful in preparing Cohabitation, Prenuptial, or Marriage Agreements.